pmahend1/Case-Changer/README.md

 - Enter your desired keybinding.

 > [!NOTE]
-> Make sure assigned keybinding does conflict with an existing one.
+> Make sure assigned keybinding does not conflict with an existing one.

 ![Key Bindings](./lib/key-bindings.jpg)